splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

    * - :strong:`Component`
      - :strong:`Description`
      - :strong:`Required?`
-     - :strong:`Enabled by default?`
+     - :strong:`On by default?`

    * - The reducer
      - The reducer takes the data points collected by the collectors and reduces them to actual metric time series (MTS).
 The reducer also connects to the Splunk Distribution of OpenTelemetry Collector on the OTLP gRPC port.
      - Yes.
 Install and configure at least one instance of the reducer.
      - Yes

    * - The kernel collector
      - The Extended Berkeley Packet Filter (eBPF) agent responsible for gathering data points from the kernel.
      - Yes.
 Install and configure the kernel collector on each of your hosts.
      - Yes

    * - The Kubernetes collector
      - The Kubernetes collector further enriches collected data points with additional metadata.
      - No. If you want to get additional metadata, install and configure at least one instance of the Kubernetes collector on each Kubernetes cluster.
      - Yes.
 If you want to disable the Kubernetes collector, set ``k8sCollector.enabled`` to ``false``.

    * - The cloud collector
      - The cloud collector further enriches collected data points with additional metadata.
      - No. If your Kubernetes is hosted by, or installed within, AWS, and you want to get additional metadata, install and configure at least one instance of the cloud collector.
      - No. If you want to enable the cloud collector, set ``cloudCollector.enabled`` to ``true``.

 .. _install-network-explorer:

 Install Network Explorer
 =======================================================================================

-For the Splunk Distribution of OpenTelemetry Collector to work with Network Explorer, you must install it in data forwarding (gateway) mode, and perform the following steps:
+For the Splunk Distribution of OpenTelemetry Collector to work with Network Explorer, you must install it in data forwarding (gateway) mode, and follow these steps:

-- Enable OTLP gRPC reception by configuring an OTLP gRPC metric receiver on the Gateway.
+- Turn on OTLP gRPC reception by configuring an OTLP gRPC metric receiver on the Gateway.
-- Enable SignalFx export by configuring a SignalFx exporter on the Gateway with the valid realm and access token.
+- Turn on SignalFx export by configuring a SignalFx exporter on the Gateway with the valid realm and access token.

 The OTLP gRPC metric receiver and SignalFx exporter are already configured in the Helm chart for the Splunk Distribution of OpenTelemetry Collector, so if you use the Helm chart method to install the Splunk Distribution of OpenTelemetry Collector, you don't need to configure these requirements separately.